AMERICAN BREXIT COMMITTEE

 1. What does the term BREXIT refer to and what does it mean?

 BREXIT is a media term.
 It refers to a non-binding June, 2016 referendum in the UK which approved Britain leaving the European Community of 27 nations.
-It is also refers to the proposals the UK will make to the EU in negotiating their leaving the Single Market and Customs Union.
-The break away from the EU will involve changes in trade, regulations, finance, immigration, citizenship status and human rights policies and the real prospect of the return of a hard border in Ireland.
+It is also refers to the withdrawal agreements the EU has proposed to the UK and Parliament has yet to adopt.
+The break away from the EU will involve changes in trade, regulations, finance, immigration, citizenship status and human rights policies and the real prospect of a new armed partition/customs border in Ireland.

 2. How will UK’s BREXIT impact on the Republic of Ireland and the six counties referred to as Northern Ireland?

 A British exit from the EU will leave the Republic of Ireland (26 counties) the only nation in the EU to share a British border i. e.
 N. I. six counties.
-Ireland will likely be severely impacted by any BREXIT policies especially tariffs, Foreign Direct Investment, EU Structural Funds, Farming grants and freedom of movement of EU citizens and peace process obligations.
+Ireland will likely be severely impacted by any BREXIT policies especially tariffs, Foreign Direct Investment, EU Structural Funds, Farming grants and freedom of movement of EU citizens and peace process obligations as defined by the Good Friday Agreement and subsequent pacts.

 3. How will the 1998 Belfast Treaty(GFA) between the UK and Ireland be affected by BREXIT?

-The 1998 Belfast Agreement between Eire & UK to end the armed conflict was brokered and supported by the U. S. The British Conservative party currently in power has nothing but contempt for the Treaty (see Gove, THE PRICE OF PEACE).
+The 1998 Belfast Agreement between Eire & UK to end the armed conflict was brokered and supported by the U. S. The British Conservative party currently in power has nothing but contempt for the Treaty (Gove, THE PRICE OF PEACE).
+PM May has chosen the N. I. Democratic Unionist party as its governing partner in Parliament.
+It is the only political party to NOT sign the GFA.
+The DUP has a long history of association with gun running and involvement with illegal loyalist terrorists (UDA, UVF).

 The Cameron and May governments have done everything they can to obstruct fulfilling its obligations.
 The UK wishes to repeal the incorporation of European Human Rights Convention in UK law and has passed legislation to empower Ministers to ignore EU directives in decision making.
 Key justice provisions of the Good Friday Agreement have been ignored, corrective programs unfunded and justice obstructed.
-Conservatives are even proposing a bill to unilaterally provide amnesty for all British soldiers who killed innocent civilians.
+Conservatives are even proposing a bill to unilaterally provide amnesty for all British soldiers who killed innocent civilians in N. I. .
 Irish Taoiseach Varadker says this not possible per the peace pact.

 4. Will Britain be in some sort of distress and in need of US aid as a result of BREXIT?